scarebnb/ash-air-bnb-clone/README.md

 To Seed Database:
 npm run seed

-NOTE: The database property entry at index 1 is initially blank, allowing you to insert and only send back photos personally have selected.
-This allows you to innitially control the content of the page being displayed.
-If you wish for these photos to be randomly generated, refactor the code in seed.js accordingly.

-Navigate in your browser to localhost:3000 to see the page
+Navigate in your browser to localhost:8080 to see the page